Student Health Services at Moffitt Health Center

 - Handshaking and other forms of physical contact are discouraged.

 All members of the USM community should enforce physical distancing protocols in common areas and places where individuals are likely to interact.
 Supervisors will be expected to ensure employees self-enforce physical distancing protocols in all areas.

 It is the responsibility of each individual to comply with this requirement.
 Face coverings must cover the nose and mouth, as directed below.
-Reasonable accommodations for those who are unable to medically tolerate a face covering to meet this requirement may be requested through Dean of Students Office or a direct supervisor.
+Reasonable accommodations for those who are unable to medically tolerate a face covering to meet this requirement may be requested through direct supervisors.

 Face coverings are NOT required to be worn by individuals who are:

 - Alone in their residence hall room.